odinuv/web/articles/debugging/rest-api.md

 types some letters -- everything in the function defined as handler for `inp.onkeyup` util the `fetch()` function is called.
 After the request is send to the backend, the PHP code gets executed and creates the response containing JSON structure with records from database.
-Finally, when the backend sends the response to the frontend, the JavaScript code continues to execute one of the *Promise* handlers of the `fetch()` function.
+Finally, when the backend sends the response to the frontend, the JavaScript code continues to execute one of the [*Promise*](/articles/javascript/#promises) handlers of the `fetch()` function.
 That is the last place where an error can occur.
 The order of execution is represented in following image.

 {: .image-popup}
 ![AJAX comm](/articles/debugging/ajax-comm.png)

+{: .note}
+HTTP status code determines whether to execute [Promise's](/articles/javascript/#promises) fulfilled/positive (for 2xx codes) or rejection/negative (4xx or 5xx codes) callback.

 Use same technique to check request parameters with developer tools as described in the [backend debugging article](/articles/debugging/backend/#http-protocol-debugging).
 Additionally, use the *Preview* and *Response* tabs to check the contents of HTTP response.
 The *Preview* tab displays